- Home

 Does Genki cover mental health?

 Yes.
-Genki World Explorer covers mental health and psychotherapy on the Explorer and Explorer Premium tiers.
+Genki Traveler includes mental health and psychotherapy coverage.
 SafetyWing Nomad Insurance does not cover mental health treatment at all.

 Can I buy SafetyWing or Genki while already abroad?